afroisalreadyinu/gimme-cat/README.md

     (global-set-key "\C-c\k" 'gimme-cat)

 And now enjoy kittens in Emacs.
+While visiting a cat image opened by gimme-cat, you can load a new file by pressing space.
+You can then close all the opened cat images by pressing `k`.

 Images can be displayed only with Emacs versions capable of windowing, btw (so not on the command line).

 The list of images from which random picks are made is updated every hour.
 If you want to force the update, call the `gimme-cat` command